Your Goal: Body awareness free from subtle wandering & restlessness.

 6. As samadhi develops on your body breathing, you will become sensitive to the pressure of the expansion and deflation of each breath within your arms and hands, legs and feet, and even inside your head.

-7. Intentionally increase your sensitivity to this until your whole body becomes one continuous breath.
+7. Intentionally increase your sensitivity until your whole body becomes one continuous breath experience.
 This will mature as the perception of the borders of your body fades away, as will physical sensations as your body as a sense organ shuts down.
-What is left is a large, body-less ball of fine, pleasant feeling (piti) as your mind moves to the more refined mind-created, experience and joyful happiness from the growing seclusion of your mind.
+In Meditation Skill 11, what is left is the experience of a large, body-less ball of fine, pleasant feeling (piti) as your mind moves to the more refined mind-created experience based on joyful happiness from the growing seclusion of your mind.

 Progression in mindfulness of breathing can be accurately tracked by observing your ability to access the 12 Meditation Markers.
 This can be done by developing insight into and calming the conditions supporting the associated Meditative Hindrance.